khink/band-it/readme.md

 - Every band
     * Has at least one "digitally challenged" member
-    * Has members with different cell phone OS'es.
+    * Has members with different mobile OS'es.
     * Has at least one person who just likes to print a bunch of paper sheets.
 - Target group are musicians who play in groups
     * Three or more members, genre: popular, western music (no half-notes)
-    * No orchestras, brass bands
+    * No orchestras, brass bands (focus on chords, not arrangements of one note instruments)
 - Target group comprises all levels of professionalism
-    * full-time pros who play their own work exclusively are less likely to benefit
+    * lots of amateurs struggle with chords, change bands / songs frequently
-    * lots of other pros play in different groups (with different songs) all the time
+    * lots pros play in different groups (with different songs) all the time
-    * lots of amateurs struggle with chords, and change bands / songs more frequently
+    * only full-time pros who play their own work exclusively are less likely to benefit
 - Pricing:
-    * Anyone that takes their music seriously will pay up to 4 EUR/mo
+    * Anyone who takes their music seriously will pay up to 4 EUR/mo
     * Not everybody who takes their music seriously will pay 5 EUR/mo
         - That's what Spotify charges, and some people try to get by without.
 - Target group size: About 1 in 1000 people would consider this app